 The Institution of the Protector of Human Rights and Freedoms of Montenegro (Ombudsman) was established by way of a Law which was passed by the Assembly of Montenegro on 10th July 2003.
 The Ombudsman performs his duties on the basis of the Constitution and laws and adheres to the principles of justice and fairness in the course his work.

-Under the Law on the Protector of Human Rights and Freedoms of Montenegro (entered into force on 23rd August 2011) the Ombudsman has two new competences and it became the institutional mechanism for protection against all forms of discrimination and the National Preventive Mechanism for the protection and prevention of persons deprived of liberty against torture and other forms of cruel, inhuman or degrading treatment or punishment.
+Under the Law on the Protector of Human Rights and Freedoms of Montenegro (entered into force on 23rd August 2011) the Ombudsman, in addition to the area of protection of children’s rights and public administration has two new competences and it became the institutional mechanism for protection against all forms of discrimination and the National Preventive Mechanism for the protection and prevention of persons deprived of liberty against torture and other forms of cruel, inhuman or degrading treatment or punishment.

 Competencies of the Protector of human rights and freedoms of Montenegro are based on Article 27 of the Law on the Protector of Human Rights and Freedoms of Montenegro („Official Gazette of Montenegro“ No.42/2011, 32/2014), by Article 21 of the Law on Prohibition of Discrimination, („Official Gazette of Montenegro“ No.46/2010, 18/2014) and by Article 1 of the Law on Prohibition of Discrimination of Persons with Disabilities („Official Gazette of Montenegro“ No.35/2015).
 Also, the latest amendments of the Law on Gender Equality („Official Gazette of Montenegro“, no.46/2007, 35/2015) have established a full competence of the Protector in acting on the bases of complaints against violation of the principle of gender equality.

 |Number of cases handled||904|

 Single headed equality body (led by director or ombudsman/commissioner)